Category 4: Apps of the Year

 - Application Usability

-- Mandatory use of Push Server to minimise background signalling
+- Mandatory use of Push Server to minimise background signaling

 - Innovation in achieving application efficiency